︲ the AfroGreeks

 We hope that you will come and see us when we will be “exposed”/ exhibited as protagonists of a video installation and as artists in live events, where we will sing, dance, discuss, argue, watch films, redefine reality and ourselves.

-We say all this – in every way – audiovisually in the project “the AfroGreeks” ,which we have been preparing since 2015 to be exhibited as a video installation that will contain many videos, videos of our own, of our lives, our occupations, our concerns and our dreams.
+We say all this – in every way – audiovisually in the project the AfroGreeks, which we have been preparing since 2015 to be exhibited as a video installation that will contain many videos, videos of our own, of our lives, our occupations, our concerns and our dreams.
 There we will narrate our dreams and argue among ourselves whether we want to be called Afro-Greeks or not.
 Because we dream that art can become an essential “weapon” that may help to change the world and our lives decisively.
 Already our project – so far – has 200 protagonists and is still going on.
 At the end of the video installation there will be an archive-workshop, which will include all the research we have been doing over the years on the African Diaspora.
 There the work will continue to be filmed and edited in front of the viewers with their active participation.
 So that at the end of the exhibition there will be a large archive of our interviews and actions that will belong to our communities and will mark the first attempt to capture our history, the history of the African Diaspora in Greece in the 20th and 21st century.
 A history that is part of the national history of Greece.
 Because this is where we live and this is where we belong.

 Then, the project will pass on to the communities and educational institutions for any researcher or anyone who would like to learn who we are and what we do.
-Also a “task force” operates as part of the project, in co-operation with communities and organizations, it intervenes in crucial questions of its heroes and deals with various problems that are related to bureaucratic procedures we face on a daily basis.
+Also a “task force” operates as part of the project, in co-operation with communities and organizations, it intervenes in crucial questions of its protagonists and deals with various problems that are related to bureaucratic procedures we face on a daily basis.

 Grace Nwoke, Anthropologist & Performer